wxmAndrew/ollamam-modelfiles/readme.md

 # AI Workspace

-A curated space for storing and managing my diverse AI notes, configurations, notebooks, and similar items.
+A curated space for storing and managing my diverse ai notes, configurations, notebooks, and similar items for personal use.